mudasobwa/mudasobwa.github.io/_posts/2019-08-28-beware-of-tests-et-fiducia-ferentes.md

 A dozen of tests covering the calculation of the square root for different inputs won’t make it deal properly with some floats, because floats are broken.
 Using proper type for handling decimals in the project that requires math of that type costs more than all the tests on the Earth.

-Proper shape of a supervision tree is hardly testable; it’s easy to reason about, though, and it’s easy to start `observer` and manually kill all workers, obe by one, and see what’s happening.
+Proper shape of a supervision tree is hardly testable; it’s easy to reason about, though, and it’s easy to start `observer` and manually kill all workers, one by one, and see what’s happening.
 And this behavior won’t change in the future, until you’ve extended the tree.
 The thing is old tests would nevertheless fail now, so open REPL, start `observer`, click-through, make sure it works as expected, and forget about.
 Do not write tests.
-They have zero value here
+They have zero value here.

 ### What Now?